jesseDijkman1/meesterproef-1819/article-1.md

 ### Checkbox trick

 Let's look at the `:checked` pseudo-class.
 What if we combine this with the general sibling combinator?
 Well, with this combination you get great chemistry.
-Because now you've created a toggle button that can affect any element of choosing that it preceeds.
+Because now you've created a toggle button that can affect any element that's placed after it in the DOM.

 Take a look at the HTML below.

 ```html